-A decadent palace that dates back to the Moorish period of Seville and has grown into an architectural delight as several historical periods have left their influence on the palace.
+The Alcazar of Seville is a decadent palace complex that dates back to the Moorish period of Seville and has grown into an architectural delight as several historical periods have left their influence on the palace.
 There are also expansive gardens, oh, and it is known as being one of the Game of Thrones filming locations, it was transformed into Dorne for the hit TV show, home of the Martells.

 The largest cathedral in the world.
 The stunning nave towers over you at 42-metres high, the Giralda Bell Tower offers fantastic views for those that take the trip to the top, and it is home to the tomb of Christopher Colombus.

 The expansive park is where you will find the Plaza de España, a beautiful crescent-shaped building with a 500 meter, semi-circle lake where you can hire row boats and spend some time on the water.

 One of the oldest areas of Seville and a great spot to get lost in the small alleyways.
 Despite a checkered history, it is now a hotspot for tapas and drinking.

 Andalucia is the birthplace of one of Spain’s most iconic dances.
 Learn about the history and culture of Flamenco with an emotional show.

 Bullfighting is still a major cultural event in the south of Spain.
 Personally, it’s not my thing at all, but if you wanted to learn a bit more about the killing of bulls in the name of entertainment, this is probably one of the best places in Spain to do it.